 Dermabrasion.
 This may be used to minimize small scars, minor skin surface irregularities, surgical

 scars, and acne scars.
-This treatment removes the top layers of skin with an electrical
+This treatment removes the top layers of skin with a manual

-machine that scrapes (abrades) the skin.
-As the skin heals from the procedure, the
+or electrical machine that scrapes (abrades) the skin.
+As the skin heals from the

-surface looks smoother and fresher.
-It can be used for the whole face or for certain
+procedure, the surface looks smoother and fresher.
+It can be used for the whole face

-areas or scars.
+or for certain areas or scars.
 Dermabrasion is sometimes used for aging.
-But it has generally been
+But it has

-replaced by other methods.
+generally been replaced by other methods.
 Microdermabrasion is a gentler type of dermabrasion.
-It

 new skin growth.
 This procedure works best on mild to moderate skin damage.
 It may